mikependon/RepoDB.NET/pages/home.md

 ---

 {: .new }
-> In the latest release of the library, we have [refactored](https://github.com/mikependon/RepoDB/issues/941) the overall implementations of the [Trace](/feature/tracing) functionality.
+> In the [latest release](https://repodb.net/release/core#repodb-v1130) of the library, we have [refactored](https://github.com/mikependon/RepoDB/issues/941) the overall implementations of the [Trace](/feature/tracing) functionality.
 In addition, the [GlobalConfiguration](/class/globalconfiguration) has been introduced to simplify the library initialization.

 {: .warning }
-> As we have introduced some breaking changes in the newer version of the library, therefore, it is highly recommended to test your solution with the latest beta release [v1.13.0-beta1](https://www.nuget.org/packages/RepoDb/1.13.0-beta1) before upgrading.
+> As we have introduced some [breaking changes](https://github.com/mikependon/RepoDB.Stories/blob/main/contents/release-notes/v1.13.0.md) in the newer version of the library.

 {: .important }
 > You can report an issue by [creating a bug](https://github.com/mikependon/RepoDB/issues/new?assignees=mikependon&labels=bug&template=report-a-bug.md&title=Bug%3A+%3CYour+bug%2Fissue+title%3E) directly on our Github repository.